facebookresearch/StarSpace/README.md

       -initRandSd      initial values of embeddings are randomly generated from normal distribution with mean=0, standard deviation=initRandSd.
 [0.001]
       -trainWord       whether to train word level together with other tasks (for multi-tasking).
 [0] -wordWeight      if trainWord is true, wordWeight specifies example weight for word level training examples.
-[0.5]
+[0.5] -batchSize       size of mini batch in training.
+[5]

     The following arguments for test are optional:
       -basedoc         file path for a set of labels to compare against true label.
 It is required when -fileFormat='labelDoc'.
                        In the case -fileFormat='fastText' and -basedoc is not provided, we compare true label with all other labels in the dictionary.
       -predictionFile  file path for save predictions.
 If not empty, top K predictions for each example will be saved.
       -K               if -predictionFile is not empty, top K predictions for each example will be saved.
+      -excludeLHS      exclude elements in the LHS from predictions

     The following arguments are optional:
       -normalizeText   whether to run basic text preprocess for input files [0]